-Each application must address one or more of the six priorities for AFRI:
+Each application must address two or more of the six priorities for AFRI:

-- A. Plant health and Production and Plant Products; - B. Animal Health and Production and Animal Products; - C. Food Safety, Nutrition, and Health; - D. Bioenergy, Natural Resources, and Environment; - E. Agriculture Systems and Technology; and - F. Agriculture Economics and Rural Communities.

 - a.
+Plant health and Production and Plant Products; - b.
+Animal Health and Production and Animal Products; - c.
+Food Safety, Nutrition, and Health; - d.
+Bioenergy, Natural Resources, and Environment; - e.
+Agriculture Systems and Technology; and - f.
+Agriculture Economics and Rural Communities.

+- a.
 Requests exceeding budgetary guidelines will not be reviewed.
 Unless otherwise stated, grants are not renewable. - b.
 Projects focusing on species and commodities that are important to underserved farmers and ranchers or small- or medium-sized farms or ranches are welcome. - c.
 All applications must adhere to the requirements in Part IV.
 If submitting an integrated Research and Extension application, please refer to specific content requirements for integrated applications.
 Applications that do not adhere to these requirements will not be reviewed. - d.
 A justification of how the project addresses a critical stakeholder need must be included in the Project Narrative of the full application. - e.
 Strict focus on short- to medium-term application of results is a requirement of this program area priority. - f.
 Applications must demonstrate that outcomes of the project period can be implemented within 2 years after the grant ends. - g.
-Applications from and collaborations with minority serving institutions, small to midsized institutions, and/or institutions within the EPSCoR states are welcome in this program area priority. - h.
-Applications that include collaborations with international partners may also be submitted.
-The AFRI International Partnerships webpage contains additional information on international partnerships. - i.
+Applications from and collaborations with minority serving institutions, small to midsized institutions, and/or institutions within the EPSCoR states are welcome in this

+- program area priority. - h.
 In the full application, a letter of support must be included from the stakeholder(s) which details their role and their degree of interest in implementing projected outcomes.